Why is my cream honey too hard/soft?

 What do I do if my honey shipment arrives damaged?

 Though we try our best to pack your shipment so that it will arrive intact, occasionally it seems, the USPS will play a game of pickup football with a package.
 However, take a deep breath and relax!
 We insure all shipments up to the value of the contents of the package.
-If you provide us with all the information we need to file a claim, we will get you a replacement shipment out ASAP.
-You can find the details on the process on our Shipping Policies and Procedures page.
+In the rare event that your shipment arrives damaged, please take a look at the the instructions on our Shipping Policies and Procedures page to rectify the situation.

 Do you sell nucs?